The American Mao: Donald Trump led the Republican Party into a cultural revolution - ExBulletin

 The Maximum Leader supports candidates running against any Republican who voted to impeach him, especially Representative Liz Cheney of Wyoming, who was instrumental in the House Special Committee’s investigation into the attack of January 6 against the United States Capitol.
 She has previously been stripped of her leadership position in the Republican House Caucus and has been censored by the Wyoming Republican Party.

-RELATED: ‘This is Basically the Titanic’: Republican Dissent Gets Stronger As GOP Prepares For A NeverTrump Purge

-Trump has evolved across the country, supporting those he sees as loyalists even when they arrive loaded with luggage, such as with his endorsement of former NFL star Herschel Walker during the Georgia Senate race next year, though Walker was charged in a divorce with “physical violence and extremely threatening behavior,” including threatening his ex-wife with a gun and knives.
-In the race for the open Pennsylvania Senate seat, Trump endorsed Sean Parnell despite similar claims in a divorce petition that Parnell physically abused his wife and children.
-(Parnell recently suspended his campaign after a judge granted his ex-wife primary physical custody and sole legal custody of their children.)
+Trump has evolved across the country, endorsing people he sees as loyalists even when they arrive loaded with luggage, such as with his endorsement of former NFL star Herschel Walker during the Georgia Senate race l ‘next year, though Walker was charged in a divorce with “physical violence and extremely threatening behavior,” including threatening his ex-wife with a pistol and knives.
+In the race for the open Senate seat of Pennsylvania, Trump endorsed Sean Parnell despite similar allegations in a divorce petition that Parnell physically abused his wife and children.
+(Parnell recently suspended his campaign after a judge granted his ex-wife the primary physical custody and sole legal custody of their children.)

 Returning to Georgia, the Maximum Leader also backed former Sen. David Perdue to run against Kemp in the Republican primary for governor.
 Perdue lost her Senate reelection race to Democrat Jon Ossoff in a runoff in January.